patrickscottd/codeworld/web/help/GuideUnit2.md

 As you build up skills, you'll be able to notice places where you can be creative with the functions you make, by combining.

-Think of plumbing as a form of proofreading, where you follow the process from the program, to correct functions and

 Calculating with arguments
 ==========================